·8 min read

 Can I switch between visas after applying?

-You cannot switch a single visa application between subclasses, but you can submit new EOIs or applications under different subclasses if your circumstances change.
-Many candidates pursue multiple options simultaneously.
+You can't switch a single visa application between subclasses, but you can submit new EOIs or applications under different subclasses if your circumstances change.
+Many candidates pursue several options at once.

 What happens if I do not meet 491 regional residence requirements?

-If you fail to live and work in regional Australia for 3 years on the 491 visa, you cannot transition to the permanent 191 visa.
-The 491 visa itself expires after 5 years, so you would need to find another visa pathway.
+If you fail to live and work in regional Australia for 3 years on the 491 visa, you can't transition to the permanent 191 visa.
+The 491 itself expires after 5 years, so you'd need to find another visa pathway.

-No matter which visa subclass you target, the NAATI CCL test is one of the smartest investments you can make.
-The 5 community language points apply universally and can move you from "uncompetitive" to "invited."
-Lingo Copilot CCL provides AI-powered practice sessions designed to help bilingual candidates pass on their first attempt.
-Start your preparation today.
+Whichever subclass you target, the NAATI CCL test is one of the smartest investments on the list.
+The 5 community language points count across all three, and they can move you from "uncompetitive" to "invited."
+Lingo Copilot CCL runs AI-powered practice sessions built to help bilingual candidates pass on their first attempt.

 Ready to Start Practising?